LuciMark0/Basic_Python_Projects/README.md

-# Basic Python Projects
+# Diverse Python Projects

-This repository contains a collection of basic Python projects suitable for beginners.
+This repository contains a collection of Diverse Python projects suitable for beginners.
 The purpose of this repository is to provide a learning resource and an opportunity for contributors to practice their Python skills through pull requests.

 ## Getting Started